iv461/fsd_racetrack_dataset/README.md

 The SLAM-maps are a YAML-list of the 2D-positions of every cone, additionally every cone has an ID.
 The boundaries are two YAML-lists of ID's.

+The maps may contain false-positives, the ground-truth boundaries were annotated manually.
 The accuracy of the cone positions is 0.2m - 0.3m.
 # License